The All Monies Mortgage Clause – What You Need To Know!

 For example, did you know that the money in your bank account used for direct debits, or all of the money sitting in your offset or redraw accounts – AND even the funds due to you at settlement or any payments made in advance, can actually be kept by the bank.

-The bank can potentially keep it under the “All Monies Mortgage Clause”.
+Yes, that’s right….the bank can potentially keep it under the all monies mortgage clause.

-It’s quite common when you start out as a Property Investor to use the same bank you used for your home loan (PPR), for your property investment loans.
+It’s quite common when you start out as a property investor to use the same bank you used for your Primary Place of Residence (PPR), for your property investment loans.